-- A master's degree from an institution fully accredited by one of the recognized accrediting agencies; - A Class AA teaching certificate, or its equivalent, in the appropriate field; (Students applying to the Ed.S. program may be exempt from this requirement provided they meet special prerequisite requirements.) - A grade point average of 3.25 on coursework completed for the master's degree. - A satisfactory score on a nationally recognized, standardized test of verbal skills. - Three years of school related work experience (for Educational Administration and Supervision).
+- A master's degree from an institution fully accredited by one of the recognized accrediting agencies; - 2.
+A Class AA teaching certificate, or its equivalent, and a Master's degree in a related field; (Students applying to the Ed.S. program may be exempt from this requirement provided they meet special prerequisite requirements.) - A grade point average of 3.25 on coursework completed for the master's degree. - A satisfactory score on a nationally recognized, standardized test of verbal skills. - Three years of school related work experience (for Educational Administration and Supervision).